 The schooner trip is $825 (June) or $895 (September).
 Your tuition for the workshop is $295, for a total of $1190, all inclusive.
 Fees are collected separately.

 Email me here for more information about the painting part of the trip.
-Or, email American Eagle’s offices here, or call them at 1-800-648-4544 for more information about meals, sailing, accommodations, etc. If you sign their guest book, they’ll send you a copy of a DVD.
+Or, email American Eagle’s offices here, or call them at 1-800-648-4544 for more information about meals, sailing, accommodations, etc. Or, check out their website!

 Discounts (workshop tuition only)